benc-uk/touchmidi-old/README.md

 Adds a slider widget, with a orange colour which will send MIDI control change (CC) number 51 on MIDI channel 1

 ### MIDI Actions
 There are various MIDI actions that can be attached to a widget as a standard XML/HTML attribute, e.g. `midinote="1, 2, 3"`.
-The parameters are positional so order is important.
-Multiple actions can be specified with a pipe, e.g. `midinote=`
+The parameters are positional so **_order is important_**.
+Multiple actions can be specified, seperated with a pipe, e.g. `midinote="1, 55, 127|1, 57, 64`

 * **MIDI Note**